A Monte Carlo simulation of ion transport at finite temperatures: Some details of an MC simulation

-In the case of anisotropic scattering let $\chi\ (0\leq\chi\leq\pi)$ denote azimuthal and $\psi\ (0\leq\psi\leq2 \pi)$ polar angle of the relative particle velocity after collision with respect to the velocity before collision.
-While polar angle is uniform $\psi=2\pi r$, azimuthal is obtained as a solution of the equation
+In the case of anisotropic scattering let $\chi\ (0\leq\chi\leq\pi)$ denote the azimuthal and $\psi\ (0\leq\psi\leq2 \pi)$ the polar angle of the relative particle velocity after collision with respect to the velocity before collision, see Fig.~\ref{slikacoordinates}.
+We have $\mathbf{g}\mathbf{g}'=g g'\cos\chi$.
+While the polar angle is completely undetermined and in the simulation is determined as a uniform random number from the interval $[0,2\pi)$, the azimuthal angle $\chi$ is determined by the differential cross section.
+In the simulation, it is obtained as a solution of the equation